jerthermit/ai-smarthome-energymonitoringapp/docs/README.md

 ## System Overview

-This project is a functional prototype of an AI-powered Smart Home Energy Monitor, submitted as the author's solution to the coding challenge, Staff Full Stack Engineer (AI-Focused) at GenAI.Labs.
+This project is a functional prototype of an AI-powered Smart Home Energy Monitor.
 It allows users to:

 - Register and log in securely
 - Add and view their connected devices